aksnzhy/xlearn/doc/large_scale.rst

 Out-of-Core Learning
 --------------------------------

-*Out-of-core* leanring refers to the machine learning algorithms working with data cannot fit into the memory of a single machine, but that can easily fit into some data storage such as local hard disk or web repository.
+*Out-of-core* learning refers to the machine learning algorithms working with data cannot fit into the memory of a single machine, but that can easily fit into some data storage such as local hard disk or web repository.
 Your available RAM, the core memory on your single machine, may indeed range from a few gigabytes (sometimes 2 GB, more commonly 4 GB, but we assume that you have 2 GB at maximum) up to 256 GB on